chedim/cliffhanger/README.md

   REDIRECT /info/status
 ```
 will redirect all requests to the value located at `/info/status` address.

+#### Proxies
+Proxies are Access Guards defined usint the `PROXY` keyword that instructs the virtual machine to serve as an HTTP or memory proxy from the guarded endpoint to the target endpoint.

 ### Trigger Variables
 The following variables are available to all triggers: